Keratoacanthoma is a benign skin cancer characterized by small dome-like bumps on the surface of the skin.

 Keratoacanthomas can spontaneously heal after a period of time.
 However, since the skin lesions closely resemble Squamous Cell Carcinoma, a dermatologist will recommend getting the lesion diagnosed.
 Only a biopsy of the tissue will reveal for certain if it is a Keratoacanthoma or Squamous Cell Carcinoma.
 This is how the diagnosis is confirmed.

-Prognosis for Keratoacanthoma is excellent post-surgery.
+The prognosis for Keratoacanthoma is excellent post-surgery.
 However, treatment does leave a scar on the skin once it is healed.
-There is less than 20% chance of a Keratoacanthoma spreading to another location.
+There is less than a 20% chance of a Keratoacanthoma spreading to another location.

-Most individuals will not have a second skin lesion, but in rare cases multiple skin lesions have also been recorded.
-Multiple Keratoacanthoma are often a symptom of another underlying illness and must be shown to a health care provider.
+Most individuals will not have a second skin lesion, but in rare cases, multiple skin lesions have also been recorded.
+Multiple Keratoacanthomas are often a symptom of another underlying illness and must be shown to a health care provider.